KaiStarkk/everything-newforma-sync/README.md

 ![image](https://github.com/KaiStarkk/everything-newforma-sync/assets/1722064/9bdc3fe2-5794-4d5a-8a89-7797ce578f81)

+## Install
+Download this .py file and run it.
+You might need to [install Python first](https://www.python.org/downloads/) - it can be installed to `%APPDATA%` (administrative privileges not required).

 ## Functions
 The rough order of operations is as below:
 - This install script installs another python file in your startup directory (`~\\AppData\\Roaming\\Microsoft\\Windows\\Start Menu\\Programs\\Startup`).